bestia-dev-archived/indexeddb_from_rust/README.md

 ```

 In the terminal I just use `tsc` to transpile my source code with settings from `tsconfig.json`.
 I added this to my `cargo make` for easy developing.
-I made 2 folders `src` and `js` for typescript and javascript.
+The typescript file is inside the `src` folder like rust source code files.
+The resulting javascript file is stored in the `js` folder of the web app folder.

 ## typescript/javascript imports